cicerobcastro/movie_project/README.md

 Explaining Files of Project:

-- entertainment_center: have a JSON with information of movies and series:
+- entertainment_center: Has a JSON with information of movies, series.
-- media: Have a code with class how can could read JSON and call browser;
+- media: Has a Class who receive and store JSON and call browser;
-- fresh_tomatoes: Have a HTML and scripts to run the project;
+- fresh_tomatoes: Has a HTML who is called and run the website;

 # Version used in the project: Python 3.7.0